hayasalman/INN-Hotels/README.md

  This increasing number of cancellations calls for a Machine Learning based solution that can help in predicting which booking is likely to be canceled.
-INN Hotels Group has a chain of hotels in Portugal - they are facing problems with this high number of booking cancellations and have reached out to your firm for data-driven solutions.
-You, as a Data Scientist, have to analyze the data provided to find which factors have a high influence on booking cancellations, build a predictive model that can predict which booking is going to be canceled in advance, and help in formulating profitable policies for cancellations and refunds.
+INN Hotels Group has a chain of hotels in Portugal - they are facing problems with this high number of booking cancellations and have reached out to data-driven solutions. we have to analyze the data provided to find which factors have a high influence on booking cancellations, build a predictive model that can predict which booking is going to be canceled in advance, and help in formulating profitable policies for cancellations and refunds.